 Anorexia and bulimia can merge or occur in combination.
 In this case, one speaks of bulimarexia.

-The causes of all eating disorders cannot be tracked back to a single event, but consist of the interaction between biological, psychic, and social factors, the details of which are partially not clear.
-Twin studies show that, among others, genetic factors play a role.
+The causes of all eating disorders cannot be tracked back to a single event, but consist of the interaction between biological, psychological and social factors, the details of which are partially unclear.
+Studies of twins show that, among others, genetic factors play a role.

 Classification of Anorexia Nervosa

-Literally, “anorexia” means “loss of appetite”, which, strictly speaking, does not apply to the disease since the patients experience (partially very strong) hunger sensations, but deny them and try to suppress them.
+Literally, “anorexia” means “loss of appetite,” which, strictly speaking, does not apply to this disease, since the patients experience (partially very strong) hunger sensations, but deny them and try to suppress them.

 According to the DSM-IV, two kinds of anorexia nervosa can be distinguished:

-The non-purging type is characterized by excessive hungering, while, at the purging-type (also called bulimic type), additionally, medicament abuse (laxatives, diuretics) and induced vomiting are used to reduce weight.
-The distinction of this type to bulimia is that eating attacks which are typical for bulimia are absent in this case.
+The non-purging type is characterized by excessive starvation.
+On the other hand, the purging type (also called bulimic type) is additionally conducted via medicament abuse (laxatives, diuretics) and induced vomiting as means to reduce weight.
+The distinction between this type anorexia and bulimia is that eating attacks, which are typical for bulimia, are absent in this case.